We need to be lifting our game against COVID-19.

 Case #31 in South Korea is an example.
 That member of the Shincheonji Church of Jesus twice received doctor’s advice to take a test confirming if she had a SARS-CoV-2 infection, and didn’t.
 Instead she carried on her social life.
 Thousands of cases are linked to that one lapse.

-We’ve limited the size of gatherings, but we still can’t afford weak links, never mind half-broken ones.
+We’ve moved to nation-wide isolation, but we still can’t afford weak links, never mind half-broken ones.
 We don’t have a health system that can cope with that.

-Every time someone heads out to the supermarket, etc., they open themselves to spreading the illness.
+Every time someone heads out to the supermarket, goes for a walk, etc., they open themselves to spreading the illness.